surniaulula/wpsso/readme.txt

 	* Fixed an incorrect variable name in Wistia the video integration module (Pro version).
 * *Developer Notes*
 	* If the PHP 'mbstring' extension is loaded, WPSSO Core will check that its 'mb_strlen', 'mb_substr', and 'mb_convert_encoding' functions are available.
+	* The 'og:video:type' meta tag no longer defaults to 'application/x-shockwave-flash' - all video integration modules define the mime-type anyway.

 **Version 4.3.0 (2018/05/10)**